 How To Setup Defender Plugin

-You can see from my Defender review that it’s one of the most powerful security plugins out there.
+You can see from Defender features that it’s one of the most powerful security plugins out there.
 Now let’s see how to set it up in the right way to use every feature it offers.
 Let me make a Defender review complete.

 Activation & Scan